masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Monitors milestone completion rates and multi-sourcing percentages to gauge pre-production launch readiness.*
 ![SQL Output 5](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput5.png)

 **The question it answers:** Are our new product launches on track and de-risked?
 It tracks milestone completion and sourcing diversity across programs.
-This tells program manager which NPIs need more sourcing diversity before they reach mass production.
+This tells the program manager which NPIs need more sourcing diversity before they reach mass production.

 ##  Tools & Techniques
 **SQL** (CTEs, window functions, conditional aggregation, multi-table joins) · **Power BI**